Edmundo González: Exile in Spain (2024–present)

 An arrest warrant was issued on 2 September for González for the alleged crimes of "usurpation of functions, falsification of public documents, instigation to disobey the law, conspiracy and association".
 After the election, González sought refuge secretly in the Dutch Embassy through 5 September, after which he spent several days in the Spanish embassy in Caracas, and was granted asylum, leaving on a Spanish Armed Forces flight on 7 September 2024.
-His wife accompanied him on the flight to Madrid, where they would join a daughter who lives there.
-González, along with María Corina Machado, was awarded the Sakharov Prize on 24 October.
+His wife accompanied him on the flight to Madrid, where they were to join their younger daughter, Carolina, who had resided there for the previous ten years.